avcuenes/motion_planning/README.md

 ## Project Description

 At this project, we use the following algorithm for motion planning.
-Kinodynamics RRT* motion planning algorithm implemented.
-And also, we design the software to implement the other motion planning algorithms.
+Kinodynamics RRT* motion planning algorithm implemented.And also, we design the software to implement the other motion planning algorithms.

 ## Folder Structure